duckietown/book-opmanual-duckiebot/src/calibrations/duckiebot-extrinsic-and-intrinsic-camera-calibrations.md

 The `Extrinsics Calibrator` with the `Project` switch set to `on`.
 ```

-To confirm that a new extrinsics calibration file has been created on your Duckiebot, run the following command and inspect the contents of the `Camera Extrinsic` panel:
+To confirm that a new extrinsic calibration file has been created on your Duckiebot, run the following command and inspect the contents of the `Camera Extrinsic` panel:

 ```shell
 dts duckiebot dashboard DUCKIEBOT_NAME --page robot/calibrations